MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Estimating Resources

 Some times researchers are interested not in the actual execution of the quantum program, but need to get an estimation of how many quantum resources the program will use.
-To do this, the Q# operation only needs to change its target machine to be `ResourcesEstimator`.
-For example, modify the code in the the __Driver.cs__ file to create an instance of `ResourcesEstimator`:
+To do this, the Q# operation remaisn the same and only needs to change its target machine for execution to be an instance of `ResourcesEstimator`.
+For example, modify the code in the the __Driver.cs__ file to be:

 ```csharp
             var estimator = new ResourcesEstimator();